mozman/ezdxf/docs/source/xref.rst

 Unsupported are all ACIS based entities, the ACAD_TABLE entity, preserved unknown entities wrapped in a :class:`DXFTagStorage` class, proxy entities and objects.
 Support for these entities may be added in a later version of `ezdxf`.
 Unsupported entities are ignored and do not raise exceptions.

+Most document features stored in the HEADER and OBJECTS sections are not supported by this module like GROUPS, LAYER_FILTER, GEODATA, SUN.

 Importing Data and Resources
 ----------------------------